kaiougw/SBW-removal-profile/README.md

 - `parsesbw()` parses the raw `.sbw` file (using a file path) and returns an `sbwinfo` object.
 - `cleansbw()` takes an `sbwinfo` object and converts it into a clean dictionary.
 - `parsecleansbw()` bridges these two functions: it takes the raw file bytes uploaded by the user, writes them into a temporary `.sbw` file on disk, so that it can use `parsesbw()` to parse that file and use `cleansbw()` to convert it into a clean dictionary, which is the final output of this function.
-In essence, this function returns the output of `cleansbw()`, but its input is the uploaded file bytes instead of a file path.
+In essence, this function returns the output of `cleansbw()`, and its input is the uploaded file bytes instead of a file path.

 ## Wafer Matrix & Slot Caching